THRIVE Research Grant Program Details

 - All awardees will also receive additional travel funds to support their participation in the HESI THRIVE annual research meeting and networking event.

-The submission deadline for full grant applications is 1 October 2016 and final decisions will be made by 30 November.
 Please refer to the below downloadable documents for more information on the application process and required documents:

 Grant award decisions are made through a careful and detailed peer-review selection process led by the THRIVE grant review advisory board.
 The proposed study’s scientific merit, innovation, and ability to translate from preclinical to clinical research (or vice versa) is key to being selected for funding.
 Preference will be given to studies in which both a non-clinical and clinical researcher are engaged in either design, conduct, or analysis of the study results.
 Details about the grant review process can be obtained by downloading THRIVE’s Grant Requirements & Guidelines document.